camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks.md

 ## Decide on your migration path

-Zeebe user tasks require migration of the user tasks in both your diagrams and the task API.
+Camunda user tasks require migration of the user tasks in both your diagrams and the task API.

 With this in mind, you can migrate at your own pace.
 If you should migrate now or later, and what is required to migrate depends on your current setup and future plans.